A Roadmap to Homeownership

 A mortgage banker will review your financial documents and run your credit.
 Then she can tell you how much you can borrow, the rate, terms, and estimate of closing costs.
 You are going to gather two years of tax returns, 1-2 months of pay stubs, 1-3 months of bank statements, other asset documentation, debt statements, a copy of your driver’s license, proof of residence of the last two years for your appointment.

 Hopefully, you will walk out with a preapproval so you can start shopping for a home.

 There is not one good reason for a buyer not to work with a professional when buying a home.
 Find one with experience, excellent online reviews, and a personality that is simpatico with your own and let him or her be the guide on your home buying journey.

-We think choosing an agent is so important; we wrote an entire article dedicated to helping you select a great one.
+We think choosing an agent is so important; we wrote an entire article on how to choose the best Realtor.

 4. Shop For Your New Home

 If you haven't already, now is when you pat yourself on the back for your wisdom in choosing a seasoned professional.
 Your Realtor, using comparative market data, will help you craft an offer that is competitive yet protects your interests as a buyer.
 Your agent will submit your offer to purchase to the seller, along with your approval letter from the lender and earnest money.
 Then you wait.